Dino-Corry/laundry-service-api/README.md

         -Verifies the reset token and updates the user's password in the collection.
         -Returns true if the password is reset successfully; otherwise, returns false.

 Method:
-    findAllUsers()
-        -Retrieves all users from the MongoDB collection.
-        -Returns an array containing the user documents.

-Method:
     getItemStatus($requestNumber)